Ascot Challenge Cup Preview, Tips, Runners & Trends

 3. All Ivory (1:26.26) in 2006

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Ascot Challenge Cup next time out, then you would have backed a total of 1 winner.
 Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -13.50.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Ascot Challenge Cup.
+Before placing your bet on the 2026 Ascot Challenge Cup, see which other runners today are being backed on the racing predictions page.

 What the expert says...

-The Heritage Handicap run over a mile at the Ebor Festival has produced two of the last four winners of this race.
+The Heritage Handicap run over a mile at the Ebor Festival has produced two of the last five winners of this race.
 Aldaary (2021) was 7th in that before winning this, while Volterra (2024) was runner-up.
-The Ayr Gold Cup is another to keep an eye on; it has produced 6 winners since 2009, although only 1 of the last 8.
+The Ayr Gold Cup is another to keep an eye on; it has produced 6 winners since 2009, although only 1 of the last 9.

 Andy Powell - Horse Racing Betting Expert - OLBG.com